 The next two designs aim to bridge the gap between the two initial designs and the fourhuman-bidder design utilized by FO.
 They are motivated by the difference in results regarding the effect of loser vs. minimal feedback between HC and 2H and the four bidders' design of FO.
-For this reason, we implement only two feedback treatments within this design: minimal and loser.
+For this reason, we implement only two feedback treatments within these designs: minimal and loser.
 The third design, denoted 4H, is a computerized auction with four human bidders that otherwise uses the same procedure as 2H.
-The comparison of 4H and 2H investigates the possibility that either the presence of loser regret or the effectiveness of the salience assumption might be sensitive to the level of bidding competition.
+The comparison of 4H and 2H investigates the possibility that either the presence of loser regret, bidders' ability to anticipate it, or the effectiveness of the salience assumption might be sensitive to the level of bidding competition.9